saptarshi-roy-stats/BayesCOOP/README.md

-# BayesMultiview
+# BayesCOOP

-The repository contains the analysis and simulation codes from the Bayesian multiview project.
+The repository contains the analysis codes from the Bayesian coopertive learning project.

 ## Dependencies